irplonk/RPNinja/README.md

 ### Key Features
 * **Delete Char Button**: Made a mistake?
 No problem!
 Delete a single character with ease—precision at your fingertips.
 * **Clear All Button**: One tap and you're back to square one.
 Start fresh without the clutter.
-* **Basic Arithmetic Operators**: Addition, subtraction, multiplication, and division—everything you need for day-to-day calculations.
+* **Basic Arithmetic Operators**: Addition, subtraction, multiplication, division, negation, and exponentiation—everything you need for day-to-day calculations.
 * **Decimal Point Support**: Handle those tricky decimals with ease.
 Numbers in any form?
 No sweat.
 * **Last Three Numbers on Stack**: View your last three entered numbers at a glance.
 Perfect for checking your progress.
+* **Dark Mode**:
 * **Minimalist & Fast**: No distractions.
 Just you and your numbers.
 Calculate with speed and style.

 ## Technical Choices (WIP)